andyfinity/WxSectional/README.md

 ## License

-This code is released under the GPLv3 license.
+This code is released under the GPLv3 license, except where noted.